opensearch-project/documentation-website/_analyzers/search-analyzers.md

 ## Specifying the default search analyzer for an index

-If you want to analyze all query strings at search time with the same analyzer, you can specify the serach analyzer in the `analysis.analyzer.default_search` setting.
+If you want to analyze all query strings at search time with the same analyzer, you can specify the search analyzer in the `analysis.analyzer.default_search` setting.
 When providing the `analysis.analyzer.default_search`, you must also provide the `analysis.analyzer.default` parameter, which specifies the [index analyzer]({{site.url}}/{{site.baseurl}}/analyzers/index-analyzers/) to be used at indexing time.

 For example, the following request specifies the `simple` analyzer as the index analyzer and the `whitespace` analyzer as the search analyzer for the `testindex` index: